chinamike65/hugo-tuolesi/content/book2/book2en.md

 The karma includes the ten evil karma, the karma of breaking the precepts, the karma created by the body, speech and mind, and so on.

-May all beings be free from troubles and karma forever.
+May all sentient beings never be separated from sorrowless bliss.

 This is compassion.